chinanf-boy/cargo-book-zh/src/faq.md

 Yes!

-Cargo handles compiling Rust code, but we know that many Rust projects link against C code.
+Cargo handles compiling Rust code, but we know that many Rust packages link against C code.
 We also know that there are decades of tooling built up around compiling languages other than Rust.

-Our solution: Cargo allows a package to [specify a script](03-05-build-scripts.html) (written in Rust) to run before invoking `rustc`.
+Our solution: Cargo allows a package to [specify a script](reference/build-scripts.html) (written in Rust) to run before invoking `rustc`.
 Rust is leveraged to implement platform-specific configuration and refactor out common build functionality among packages.